Hasini12-tech/thingsboard.github.io/docs/samples/magicbit/magicbit.md

 ## Troubleshooting

-In order to to perform troubleshooting, you must check ESP32 Pico logs.
-For that, simply open **Serial Monitor** in the Arduino IDE.
+In order to to perform troubleshooting, simply open **Serial Monitor** in the Arduino IDE.

 ## Data visualization